Baby teeth may one day help identify kids at risk for mental disorders later in life

 Each item on the PSC receives zero, one or two points, with the scores on all 35 items summed for the total score.
 The recommended cutoff to indicate a possible problem is based on a large national sample in the U.S., where a score of 28+ identifies about 12% of children as being at risk (Jellinek et al., 1999; Murphy et al., 2016).
 Other studies support different cut-off points for other patient populations (eg.,Ishizaki, et al., 2000).

-In practices that administer the PSC through an EMR or platform like CHADIS (Child Health and Development Interactive System), the PSC total and subscale scores are calculated automatically.
+In practices that administer the PSC through an EMR or platform like CHADIS (Comprehensive Health and Decision Information System), the PSC total and subscale scores are calculated automatically.
 In practices using paper forms, clinicians may score the PSC themselves during review, while in others the medical assistant does the scoring.
 Scoring procedures can be found below.

 Five to 20% of scores are above the cutoff point in most populations.
 This range reflects the fact that economic and cultural factors impact psychosocial functioning and reporting.
 For example, poverty is a major stressor that increases the percentage of children with positive scores (Jellinek et al., 1999).
 This reflects the reality that the burden of psychosocial dysfunction is higher for families living in poverty and experiencing greater social stress.
 In some cultures, parents may not feel comfortable acknowledging or emphasizing psychosocial issues and, as such, the entire bell-shaped distribution of scores and rate of positives may be shifted toward lower scores.

 It is important to emphasize that the PSC is not designed to produce a diagnosis or to serve as a direct conduit to a specific treatment or medication.
 Instead it is meant to provide clinicians with suggestions for which patients may be at higher than average risk and with scores to compare to normative data.